riinkontkontson/lempsugram/README.md

 - responsive design just like in instagram

+## Tips
+- Planning the workflow: decide on the tasks and share the responsibilites before you start coding
+- Watch out for merge conflicts - try to work on separate components at all times
+- Commit early and often
+- Have explanatory commit messages

 ## Getting photos of lemps

-Lemps generously shared some pictures here:
+Lemps generously shared some pictures [here](goo.gl/snaSvW)

-goo.gl/snaSvW